Codecademy/docs/content/python/concepts/unittest-module/unittest-module.md

   - 'paths/computer-science'
 ---

 The **`unittest`** module provides features for [unit testing](https://www.codecademy.com/resources/docs/general/unit-testing) Python code.
-It is similar to unit testing frameworks in other languages.
-It allows for the automation of unit tests, sharing of setup and shutdown code for tests, and aggregation of tests into collections.
+Similar to unit testing frameworks in other languages ,`unittest` allows for the automation of unit tests, sharing of setup and shutdown code for tests, and aggregation of tests into collections.

 ## Example